-The breakdown of any relationship is a difficult time.
-Separation takes time and needs to be handled carefully.
+The breakdown of any relationship is difficult, takes time and needs to be handled carefully.

-Our role is to help you to do this.
 There are many different factors to be considered in a separation including the care of any children, financial matters and maintaining a workable relationship with your ex-partner.
-Priest Legal can advise you on your legal position and rights, while remaining sensitive to the emotional turmoil that is an inevitable part of any separation.
+Priest Legal will advise you on your legal position and rights, while remaining sensitive to the emotional turmoil that is an inevitable part of any separation.

-Separating where there are children involved is particularly traumatic.
 Parents should try to agree on a parenting plan or parenting orders for their children when they separate.
 Focussing on the needs and interests of your children will not only minimise the impact of separation on them, it will also ensure that your costs are lessened.
-The two primary considerations of benefit to the child are:
+The two primary considerations are:

 Property of the relationship or marriage can be divided up by agreement and then formalised by Consent Orders or a binding Financial Agreement.
 Complex rules apply to the division of superannuation and property and it is generally in each party's interest to obtain legal advice with respect to a fair property settlement.
 It is important that there is full and frank disclosure of all the assets and liabilities of the parties when entering into a property settlement or when making an application to the Court.